 Many people mistake vitiligo as a purely cosmetic condition.
 But since the majority of societies around the world place enormous emphasis on physical appearance, looking different can have a huge impact on someone’s self-esteem and how they feel about themselves.

 Low self-esteem is common in people with vitiligo and this is often because of the highly visible nature of the condition and how unpredictable it can be.
 As we know, vitiligo an affect any part of the body and knowing that patches can show up at any time and anywhere, can often be difficult to accept and can leave many of us living in fear.
 For some of us, it can lead to us feeling unattractive and undesirable, making us compare ourselves to those who aren’t affected by the condition.
+This can also increase the risk of depression and anxiety, which are commonly associated with low self-esteem.

 The concerns someone may face around the appearance of vitiligo can lead to the avoidance of social situations with friends and it can also interfere with dating and intimate relationships.
 But with the right support and focusing on an inwards mindset, it is possible you can successfully manage such challenges and potentially overcome them, allowing you to enjoy a more fulfilled life.
 Here are some ways that can help you do that;